 The first circuit that you will study is the low pass filter shown in Figure 4.
-As you can see from the figure, this circuit is a complex voltage divider.
+If you think of a capacitor as being a resistor with a complex "resistance" (called an "impedance"), then this circuit is a complex voltage divider.
 Its (complex) transfer function is